Palmwoods, Queensland: History

 The small town was previously named Merriman Flats in 1881 by the Kuskopfs who were early European settlers in the area.

 Palmwoods Provisional School opened on 21 October 1889.
 On 1 January 1909, it became Palmwoods State School.
 A preschool was added in 1985.

 Palmwoods railway station opened in 1891 leading to the nearby town to be renamed Palmwoods after the Piccabeen Palm groves growing in the area.

-The Palmwoods Progress Association was established in 1902.
-Afterwards, the name Palmwoods was mentioned in the description of the Australian handbook in 1903.

 Palmwoods Post Office opened by 1902 (a receiving office had been open from 1892).

 Palmwoods Union Church opened in 1903.
 It was built from timber.

 From 1915 to 1935, the Palmwoods-Buderim tramway connected Palmwoods to Buderim for the transport of passengers and goods.